exberry-io/Console-UI-Doc/pages/add-one-page-form/add-application.md

 ### Editable fields
+Fields as on Infrastructure details and new fields.

 #### Application info
 * git_repo - autosuggest with values from config file
 * git_branch - tags from selcted git_repo